jikechao/AnonymousRep01/README.md

 python get_nc_driving.py -target light
 ```

-Please use the following command to obtain the results of structural coverage of the Speech:
+Please use the following command to obtain the results of structural coverage of the Speech-Commands:
 ```shell
 python get_nc_speech.py
 ```